 Every single cell in our body requires iron.
 Iron helps with oxygen transport and blood formation in organisms.
 Without iron, less of the red blood pigment haemoglobin is produced.
 Haemoglobin transports inhaled oxygen from the lungs around the entire body.
 The cells need the oxygen to carry out their metabolic processes.
 This is how iron supplies us with energy.
 The trace element also transports carbon dioxide back into the lungs and oxygen into the muscle cells.

-Iron also strengthens skin, hair and nails, supports the immune system and promotes a healthy pregnancy.[2–4]
+Iron also strengthens skin, hair and nails, boosts our immune system and promotes a healthy pregnancy.[2–4]

 Iron deficiency is one of the most common deficiencies worldwide.
 A total of over 30 per cent of the world’s population is anaemic.
 This form of anaemia is usually accompanied by very distinct iron deficiency symptoms such as paleness, a feeling of weakness and hair loss.
 Senior citizens, pregnant women, vegans and vegetarians as well as people with gastrointestinal disorders are at a greater risk of iron deficiency.[5, 6]

 How much iron you need will depend on your gender and age.
-According to the recommendations of the National Institutes of Health (NIH), men should consume ten milligrams of iron a day and women 15 milligrams.
+According to the recommendations of the National Institutes of Health (NIH), to maintain normal iron levels, men should consume ten milligrammes of iron a day and women 15 milligrammes.
 Women need more iron because of menstruation, during which they lose iron.

 Pregnant women have the greatest daily iron requirement, needing 30 milligrams; breastfeeding women need 20 milligrams per day.
-Starting from menopause, women usually no longer have an increased need.7
+Starting from menopause, women usually no longer have an increased need.